Enterprise Architecture vs. Solution Architecture – An Overview

 - Conceptual Design: Demonstrating how the solution will operate overall, illustrating how end-users, stakeholders, and the organisation will engage with the solution.

-- Logical Design: Outlining how the solution will be designed and integrated, focusing on logical modelling—what components, infrastructure, and systems will interact with the solution.
+- Logical Design: Outlining how the solution will be designed and integrated, focusing on logical modeling—what components, infrastructure, and systems will interact with the solution.

-- Physical Design: Documenting the technical specifics for operational readiness, including nodes, servers, and IPs, across all deployment environments.
+- Physical Design: Document the technical specifics for operational readiness, including nodes, servers, and IPs, across all deployment environments.

 Solution Architects analyse constraints such as budget, technology, risk, and timelines to plan effective solutions.
 They typically work closely with project managers to ensure alignment with goals and deliverables.

-A robust solution architecture ensures solutions are delivered on time, within budget, and effectively address the problem at hand.
+A robust SA ensures solutions are delivered on time, within budget, and effectively addresses the problem at hand.
 Solution Architects add value by:

 - Designing seamless and intuitive customer experiences to encourage user adoption.